Find photos, biographies, and speech transcripts of Microsoft executives and Board of Directors members

 In 1973, Gates entered Harvard University as a freshman, where he lived down the hall from Steve Ballmer.
 While at Harvard, Gates developed a version of the programming language BASIC for the first microcomputer — the MITS Altair.

-In his junior year, Gates left Harvard to devote his energies to Microsoft, a company he had begun in 1975 with his childhood friend Paul Allen.
-Guided by a belief that the computer would be a valuable tool on every office desktop and in every home, they began developing software for personal computers.
+In his junior year, Gates left Harvard to devote his energies to Microsoft, a company he had begun in 1975 with Paul Allen.
+Driven by the belief that the computer would soon be a valuable tool on every desk and in every home, they began developing software for personal computers.
 Gates’ foresight and his vision for personal computing have been central to the success of Microsoft and the software industry.

 In 1999, Gates wrote “Business @ the Speed of Thought,” a book that shows how computer technology can solve business problems in fundamentally new ways.
 The book was published in 25 languages and in more than 60 countries.
 “Business @ the Speed of Thought” received wide critical acclaim and was listed on the best-seller lists of The New York Times, USA Today, The Wall Street Journal and Amazon.
 Gates’ previous book, “The Road Ahead,” a visionary stance on the future of the personal computer and the internet, was published in 1995 and spent seven weeks at the top of The New York Times bestseller list.
 Gates has donated the proceeds of both books to nonprofit organizations that support the use of technology in education and skills development.

 Gates and his wife, Melinda, started the Bill & Melinda Gates Foundation in 2000, which works to help all people lead healthy, productive lives.
 In developing countries, it focuses on improving people’s health and giving them the chance to lift themselves out of hunger and extreme poverty.
 In the United States, it seeks to ensure that all people — especially those with the fewest resources — have access to the opportunities they need to succeed in school and life.